Ou42/AoC-2022/README.md

 - Perhaps Data.IntSet with my own from/to (x,y) hash funcs?
 - Or maybe a way to determine what won't move?
 - Or maybe memoize precomputed values?

+## 2022-12-31

+### Day 23 - Part A

+- refactor -> sets.hs
+- can send in a Set or HashSet ...
+- prep for Data.IntSet
+  ... but will need to/from key helper funcs